DivyaMaki/Sokoban-Solver-BFS/README.md

    The player can move in any direction unless blocked by a wall (O) or another box (B).
 If the player moves onto a box, the box will be pushed if there is an empty space or goal (G) to push it into.

 ### 4. *Solver*:
-   The BFS-based solver searches for a valid sequence of moves to solve the puzzle.
+   The DFS-based solver searches for a valid sequence of moves to solve the puzzle.
 It checks for all possible movements and uses a queue to explore them efficiently.
 If a solution is found, the sequence of moves is displayed in the console and the solver automatically solves the puzzle by following the calculated path.

 ### 5. *Win Condition*:
    Once all boxes are placed on goal positions (GB), the player wins the level, and a message box is displayed.
 The game then closes, and the level selection window appears for the player to choose the next level.